-Scenery for UK Power Networks use only - boxed in red NetMAP system Scanned image Description Inset Network - Contact xxxx IDNO for further information Not applicable Area of inset network - not the asset of UK Power Networks (only visible to UK Power Networks and their immediate contractors) THO HIGH Not applicable Proposed Cross Rail route (only visible to of UK Power Networks and their immediate contractors) Not applicable High pressure pipelines in the general vicinity (only visible to of UK Power Networks and their immediate contractors) Note: Pipelines are only viewable on NetMAP by UK Power Networks staff and their immediate contractors.
+Scenery for UK Power Networks use only - boxed in red NetMAP system Scanned image Description Inset Network - Contact xxxx IDNO for further information Not applicable Area of inset network - not the asset of UK Power Networks (only visible to UK Power Networks and their immediate contractors) Not applicable Proposed Cross Rail route (only visible to of UK Power Networks and their immediate contractors) Not applicable High pressure pipelines in the general vicinity (only visible to of UK Power Networks and their immediate contractors) Note: Pipelines are only viewable on NetMAP by UK Power Networks staff and their immediate contractors.
 Do not carry out any excavation without consent from the relevant agency - legally protected high pressure petroleum products pipeline route in the general vicinity - consult www.linewatch.co.uk for contacts and guidance.
 Pipeline contact numbers can also be found on the intranet - out of hours, contact our Control Centre.
-Not applicable Water - surface water (only visible to UK Power Networks and their immediate contractors) Not applicable Water - Source Protection Zone 1 (only visible to UK Power Networks and their immediate contractors) Not applicable Water - Source Protection Zone 2 (only visible to UK Power Networks and their immediate contractors) Not applicable Water - Source Protection Zone 3 (only visible to UK Power Networks and their immediate contractors) section continued on next page
+Not applicable Water - surface water (only visible to UK Power Networks and their immediate contractors) Not applicable Water - Source Protection Zone 1 (only visible to UK Power Networks and their immediate contractors) Not applicable Water - Source Protection Zone 2 (only visible to UK Power Networks and their immediate contractors) \checkmark Not applicable Water - Source Protection Zone 3 (only visible to UK Power Networks and their immediate contractors) section continued on next page

-Scenery for UK Power Networks use only - boxed in red NetMAP system Scanned image Description Not applicable Historical - Scheduled Monuments (only visible to UK Power Networks and their immediate contractors) Not applicable Historical - Parks and Gardens (only visible to UK Power Networks and their immediate contractors) Not applicable Historical - Areas of Archaeological Potential (AAP) (only visible to UK Power Networks and their Immediate contractors) Not applicable Nature - Ramsar Wetlands of International Importance (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - Special Area of Conservation (SAC) (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - Special Protected Area (SPA) (only visible UK Power Networks and their immediate contractors) Sect Not applicable Nature - Site of Special and Scientific Interest (SSSI) (only visible to UK Power Networks and their immediate contractors) section continued on next page
+Scenery for UK Power Networks use only - boxed in red NetMAP system Scanned image Description Not applicable Historical - Scheduled Monuments (only visible to UK Power Networks and their immediate contractors) Not applicable Historical - Parks and Gardens (only visible to UK Power Networks and their immediate contractors) Not applicable Historical - Areas of Archaeological Potential (AAP) (only visible to UK Power Networks and their Immediate contractors) Not applicable Nature - Ramsar Wetlands of International Importance (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - Special Area of Conservation (SAC) (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - Special Protected Area (SPA) (only visible UK Power Networks and their immediate contractors) Not applicable Nature - Site of Special and Scientific Interest (SSSI) (only visible to UK Power Networks and their immediate contractors)

-Scenery for UK Power Networks use only - boxed in red NetMAP system Description Not applicable Nature - Local Nature Reserve (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - National Nature Reserve (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - Area of Outstanding Natural Beauty (AONB) (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - National Park (only visible to UK Power Networks and their immediate contractors) Not applicable Fluid filled cables - versitivity Sensitivity Not applicable Fluid filled cables - high sensitivity (only visible to UK Power Networks and their immediate contractors) Not applicable Fluid filled cables - medium sensitivity (only visible to UK Power Networks and their immediate contractors) Not applicable Fluid filled cables - low sensitivity (only visible to UK Power Networks and their immediate contractors)
+Scenery for UK Power Networks use only - boxed in red NetMAP system Scanned image Description Not applicable Nature - Local Nature Reserve (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - National Nature Reserve (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - Area of Outstanding Natural Beauty (AONB) (only visible to UK Power Networks and their immediate contractors) Not applicable Nature - National Park (only visible to UK Power Networks and their immediate contractors) - Not applicable Fluid filled cables - very high sensitivity (only visible to UK Power Networks and their immediate contractors) Not applicable Fluid filled cables - high sensitivity (only visible to UK Power Networks and their immediate contractors) Not applicable Fluid filled cables - medium sensitivity (only visible to UK Power Networks and their immediate contractors) Not applicable Fluid filled cables - low sensitivity (only visible to UK Power Networks and their immediate contractors)

 Primary distribution cables

 NetMAP system Scanned image Description

-EHY CABLE Solid BHY CABLE Gas BHY CABLE Oil Cable stop Shallow --EHV Coble Route 259 Not applicable - s- s - s - s - UK Power Networks route (11,000 , 22,000 to 132,000 volts) Oil/gas cable stop Part of UK Power Networks cable route where cover is less than normal
+EHY CABLE Solid BHY CABLE Gas BHY CABLE Oil Cable stop Cable stop Shallow -- BHV Coble Roote 259 -- Not applicable -- s-- s-- s-- s-- UK Power Networks route (11,000 , 22,000 to 132,000 volts) Oil/gas cable stop Part of UK Power Networks cable route where cover is less than normal

+less than normal